-Patrick Gale’s brilliant two-part story loosely based on his own parents marriage of compromise is by far the best part of the BBC TV’s excellent Queer Britannia series that screened in the UK earlier this year.
+Patrick Gale’s brilliant two-part story loosely based on his own parent’s marriage of compromise is by far the best part of the BBC TV’s excellent Queer Britannia series that screened in the UK earlier this year.
 The Man in The Orange Shirt are beautiful tales of love across two interconnected films highlighting the very different challenges that faced the couples.
 With Michael and Thomas it was the 1940’s just after WWII, and with Adam and Steve it is the present day.

 Part one tells the heartbreaking secret romance between soldiers Michael (Oliver Jackson-Cohen) and Thomas (James McArdle) returning to London after the end of WW2.
-What starts out as this wonderful blissful romance complete with a English country cottage with roses around the door, soon turns sour when Michael lets slip he is about to marry his childhood friend Flora ( Joanna Vanderham ).
+What starts out as this wonderful blissful romance complete with an English country cottage with roses around the door, soon turns sour when Michael lets slip he is about to marry his childhood friend Flora ( Joanna Vanderham ).

 He explains that he will wed her simply because that is what society expected in those days.
 “You didn’t think we could set up home together like man and wife,” splutters Michael, after Thomas takes umbrage at being asked to be his best man.

 When the innocent and rather naif Flora discovers the truth of where her husband’s affection really lies, rather than leave him, she stays in the marriage intent instead on making his life hell.

 All three seemed inexplicably trapped.
 An uptight Michael is unable to move beyond the life that is expected of him, whilst bohemian Thomas is unwilling to toe the line and so after he has been imprisoned for being gay, exiles himself to drink himself to death, and Flora is stuck in a marriage without either love or sex.